Twintalker 1300 - Baby monitors TOPCOM - Free user manual and instructions

 - Press or to change the channel.

-- Press to confirm the channel selection and return to NORMAL mode.
 NOTE: Any PMR set on the same channel can receive and listen to the conversation.

 You can use the MONITOR feature to check for weaker signals in the current channel.

-- Press button for normal monitoring .
+- Press button for normal monitoring.

-- Press and hold .
+- Press and hold.
 After 5 seconds you can release the button.
 You are now continuous monitoring the channel until you press again.

 CHANNEL SCAN performs searches for active signals in an endless loop from channel 1 to 8.